vromero/mule/CONTRIBUTE.md

 7. Push your squashed commit to your branch on your github repository.
 Refer to [Git's documentation](http://git-scm.com/book/en/Git-Basics-Recording-Changes-to-the-Repository) for details on how to commit your changes.
 8. Regularly update your branch with any changes or fixes applied to the mule-3.x branch.
 Refer to details below.

+### Debugging Mule

+While developing your contribution you might need to debug Mule.
+There is a guide for it avaiable in the [Mule documentation site](http://www.mulesoft.org/documentation/display/current/Step+Debugging).

 ## Updating Your topic Branch

 To ensure that your cloned version of Mule source code remains up-to-date with any changes to the mule-3.x (i.e. master) branch, regularly update your branch to rebase off the latest version of the master.